 The interpretation of Table 8 shows that even when monthly values from years around the 70th percentile annual rainfall provide different land application areas.
 The mean of the monthly 70th percentile rainfall values gave the smallest irrigation area because it 'dumbed down' the extremes.
 Which irrigation area is most suited?
 I'd suggest that perhaps 168 m2 may be too small and 305 m2 may be too large and we need to accept some risk and go with the 250-260 m2.

-The NSW Environment and Health Protection Guidelines (1998) unfortunately suggest (page 159) that the median (50th percentile) monthly rainfall is the desirable statistic.
-As can be seen in Table 5 the median or 50th percentile values only sums to be equivalent to about the 25-30th percentile of the annual rainfall; the risk of failure is seven out of every ten years.
+The NSW Guidelines (DLG et al., 1998) unfortunately suggest (page 159) that the median (50th percentile) monthly rainfall is the desirable statistic.
+As can be seen in Table 5 the median or 50th percentile monthly values only sums to be equivalent to about the 25-30th percentile of the annual rainfall; the risk of failure is seven out of every ten years.
 Compare those high failure years for the median to the rainfall values for the mean (average) year.
 Again, from Table 5, at least the average monthly values sum to about the average of the annual actual value; a much lower risk at about 50/50 than that of the median.
 For some towns the difference between the median and the mean rainfall is small, but large for other towns simply because of the variability of the rainfall over the recording period and their geographic location.

 The benefit of completing a water balance is that it provides some idea of the sensitivity of the constraints of the land application area (size, permeability, drainage) to the vagaries of rainfall, evapotranspiration and monthly wastewater inputs.
 Without a water balance, there is no understanding of how small changes to one or more variable will interact with the soil.
 It is not an exact science so there is a risk, but when we choose parameters that have some credibility we can minimise the risk.
 As seen in Table 5, when we select ridiculous rainfall statistics, we can either significantly under-estimate or significantly over-estimate the impact upon the land application area.